 Trouw is a Dutch daily newspaper that struggled with their digital transformation.
 In six months, I defined the online strategy and redesigned the digital precense.
 I did this by running workshops with stakeholders to align business requirements.
 With market researchers, we defined a target audience and researched their needs.
 Based on the research, we made a responsive design for the website and made two hybrid apps.
 One of the challenges the editorial team faced was a decline in resources.
 We implemented a CMS that allowed a 'no-hands-on-deck'.
 This meant that the team could spent more time writing content and less time managing the website.
 To increase revenue, we reimagined the subscription and advertisement propositions to better reflect modern business practices.

 Algemeen Dagblad is one of the most popular news brands in the Netherlands.
 I joined as Product Owner and UX Designer and led a redesign project.
 The initial scope was to redesign the website and native apps.
 We ended up creating a Web and App platform that is being used by 5 other news brands.
 I worked close with stakeholders to define the strategy and led an offiste development team.
 We designed the website, apps and CMS with workflows for the editorial teams.
 This minimized the publication time for the editors allowing them to write a lot more articles.
 After launch, Algemeen Dagblad saw a huge increase in traffic.
-They became the third biggest news website in the Netherlands.
+They bridged the gap with the NOS and became the second biggest website in The Netherlands.

 The start-up Carsom is a marketplace for people needing car repairs or maintenance.
 I got on board as a Product Owner and UX Designer to lead the development team to improve the user experience.
 I've conceptualized and designed two major features.
 One was an automated system where users could input their license plate number to get detailed insights in which parts needed change or maintenance.
 If a part needed change or maintenance, the user could see which nearby garages could help.
 The second was an automated system which answered incoming quote requests for car mechanics.
 With this system, car mechanics got a detailed description about the job and a rough estimate what the profit margin would be.
 This enabled them to spend less time answering quote requests and more time in the workplace.
 In the end, a car mechanic only had to look at the calculated profit margin and decide to accept or reject the job.